Projects in Progress

 Working in partnership with the Indigenous-led NGO Keepers of the Water, our project focuses on three questions: (1) How are co-governance (e.g. legal, regulatory) regimes for Indigenous water rights evolving; (2) what are the advantages, disadvantages, and impacts on decision-making; and (3) how could distributed governance and collaboration, in the context of emerging and evolving legal regimes for Indigenous water rights, enhance sustainable water governance?
 We also plan to do a preliminary examination of health implications.

 Our research team comprised of Indigenous academics, community members, professionals as well as academic and community allies are dedicated to conducting interdisciplinary research on water sustainability, and fostering dialogue with communities and decision-makers.
-We employ Indigenous Community-based Research Methodologies and follow OCAP principles as well as Two-Eyed Seeing Model.
+We employ Indigenous Community-based Research Methodologies and follow OCAP principles.

 Our work will result in strengthened partnerships with our partners; capacity building and impact on policy change.
 This is preliminary work and we have submitted a large SSHRC grant (recently successful!) to continue our important work for long-term change.